Another medical sacred cow bites the dust. Time to chuck that baby aspirin bottle in the trash if you haven’t already.

 My Mother, who is 88 years old, has never had a heart attack, stroke or angina, religiously takes a coated low dose aspirin “every other day” on the advice of her physician.

-She was given high dose antibiotics to combat the bacterial infection.
-After an emergency visit to the hospital because of a reaction to the medication, her doctor paid her no further attention except to prescribe daily aspirin and proton pump inhibitors like Prilosac.
+She was given a high dose of antibiotics to combat bacterial infection.
+After an emergency visit to the hospital because of a reaction to the medication, her doctor paid her no further attention except to prescribe daily aspirin and proton pump inhibitors like Prilosec.

 In some time she was informed that she needed a medical procedure to look at her stomach lining which involved IV anesthetics in a hospital setting.
 After the procedure the gastroenterologist showed us photos of her stomach lining which was inflamed.
 There were angry red specks everywhere.
 He informed us that the aspirin had caused the inflammation but she needed to keep taking it because it protected her heart!